kai824/vsos/README.txt

-Run network_drawing.py for main code, written in python 3.
+Main file is network_drawing.py for main code, written in python 3.

+NOTE: the scripts are provided as is and without warranty

 Libraries needed:

 matplotlib
 planarity
 networkx (to go with planarity)